Ustacky-dev/Pandas-Analytics-Project/README.md

 I will explore other data visualization framework to get a more understandable presentation.

 # Standout Section
-I insert all required liberies in the first cell of my work for the purpose of orderliness unlike the import intruction stated in the notebook
+I inserted all required liberies in the first cell of my work for the purpose of orderliness unlike the import intruction stated in the notebook
 I extracted the minute feature from the Time column and saved it to a new minute column

 # Executive Summary.